What is it?

 For these and other reasons, it's important to take care of both issues at the same time.

-It can be hard to tell the difference between a mental disorder and substance use problem.
+It can be hard to tell the difference between a mental illness and substance use problem.
 Many of the symptoms look the same.

-- When you are intoxicated and feeling the effects of alcohol or other drugs, it may look the same as many mental disorders.
-Mental disorders can also look similar to withdrawal from alcohol or other drugs.
+- When you are intoxicated and feeling the effects of alcohol or other drugs, it may look the same as many mental illnesses.
+Mental illnesses can also look similar to withdrawal from alcohol or other drugs.

-- Substances can hide symptoms of a mental disorder.
+- Substances can hide symptoms of a mental illness.
 For example, cocaine may seem to calm some young people living with attention-deficit/hyperactivity disorder.

-- Some substances can make a mental disorder worse.
+- Some substances can make a mental illness worse.
 For example, alcohol slows down brain activity, which can make depression worse.

 It may not be possible for a health professional to make a diagnosis until signs and symptoms of intoxication and withdrawal are gone.